Perfect Draft: 2nd in a 10-Team ESPN PPR League

 With Jameis Winston a bounce-back candidate under new head coach Bruce Arians, the buzz around his top receiver has been surprisingly quiet.
 Evans has had over 1,000 yards receiving in each of his first five years, and he’s averaged eight touchdowns per season over his career.
 Last year, he had a career-high 1,524 yards and averaged 17.7 yards per catch.
 With Arians in town, expect the Buccaneers to throw the ball a ton, and for Evans to thrive.
 He has a high floor and I was excited to grab him at the end of the second round to be my primary receiver.

-Draft Analyzer’s top suggestion here was George Kittle, who I like in this spot, but with a look at the available players, I decided to wait.
+Draft Hero’s top suggestion here was George Kittle, who I like in this spot, but with a look at the available players, I decided to wait.
 Picking in the second slot, I knew the same owner would be selecting twice before getting back to me.
 Because both Kittle and Zach Ertz were available, I knew it was highly unlikely the owner in the one slot would draft back-to-back tight ends.
 As a result, I went with Mike Evans, who I value a lot higher than the other receivers available, and decided to grab whichever tight end remained in the third round.

 My Top Alternative: George Kittle